JakubStachh/Type-Script-Projects-WIP/README.md

-# 📌 Swift - Simple Projects 🚀
+# 🐕 TypeScript - Simple Projects 🚀

 A collection of 'beginner-friendly' **Swift programming projects** covering **algorithms, problem-solving, and small applications**.
 Each 'project' is self-contained and organized into folders for easy access.